open-amt-cloud-toolkit/mps/docs/Local/installMPS.md

 ```
 npm install
 ```

-6\.
+### Start the MPS Server
 Start the MPS server.
 The web server runs on port 3000 by default, and the MPS Server listens on port 4433.
 It will take approximately 2–3 minutes to start.

 ```
 npm run dev